 \section{Abstract}

 We address the problem of parameter estimation for degenerate diffusion processes defined via the solution of Stochastic Differential Equations (SDEs) with diffusion matrix that is not full-rank.
-For this class of hypo-elliptic diffusions recent works have proposed contrast estimators that are asymptotically normal, provided that the step-size in-between observations $\Delta=\Delta_n$ and their total number $n$ satisfy $n \to \infty$, $n \Delta_n \to \infty$, $\Delta_n \to 0$, and additionally $\Delta_n = o (n^{-1/2})$.
-This latter restriction places a requirement for a so-called \emph{rapidly increasing experimental design}.
-In this paper, we overcome this limitation and develop a general contrast estimator satisfying asymptotic normality under the weaker design condition $\Delta_n = o(n^{-1/p})$ for general $p \ge 2$.
-Such a result has been obtained for elliptic SDEs in the literature, but its derivation in a hypo-elliptic setting is highly non-trivial.
+For this class of hypo-elliptic SDEs recent works have proposed contrast estimators that are asymptotically normal, provided that the step-size in-between observations $\Delta=\Delta_n$ and their total number $n$ satisfy $n \to \infty$, $n \Delta_n \to \infty$, $\Delta_n \to 0$, and additionally $\Delta_n = o (n^{-1/2})$.
+This latter restriction places a requirement for a so-called `rapidly increasing experimental design'.
+In this paper, we relax this limitation and develop a general contrast estimator satisfying asymptotic normality under the weaker condition $\Delta_n = o(n^{-1/p})$ for general $p \ge 2$.
+Such a result has been obtained for elliptic SDEs, but its derivation in a hypo-elliptic setting is highly non-trivial and requires a separate approach.
 We provide numerical results to illustrate the advantages of the developed theory. \\

 \keywords{ {Stochastic Differential Equation}; {hypo-elliptic diffusion}; {high-frequency observations}; {experimental design of observations}. }